 The leaves begin their dramatic change as the temperatures start to drop in late September, through October, and into early November.
 The sweep of color spreads from the higher elevations of the Northern Adirondacks and moves south towards the Lake George Area.

-According to our 2024 Fall Foliage Reports, the region was at peak during the week of October 21st.
-This year, spotters are predicting a slightly earlier peak around October 13th.
+According to our 2025 Fall Foliage Reports, the northern Lake George Area was at peak the week of October 15 and Lake George was at peak the following week of October 22.
+This year, spotters are predicting a slightly earlier peak around October 12th.

 Don’t fret, most fall scenes continue to last until late November when it is considered “past peak”.
 Stay up-to-date on how the leaves are changing by visiting the I LOVE NY Fall Foliage Map and Reports, as well as our own weekly Fall Foliage Reports on social media @lakegeorgearea.